Moderate Deviations in Cycle Count: Back to cycle counts

-Our eigenvalue LDP (Theorem~\ref{thm:eigenvalue-ldp}) allows us to control the triangle-count contribution from a constant number of very extreme eigenvalues, but in order to fully characterize the behavior of the triangle-count, we also need to handle the other eigenvalues.
-We will do this in two steps: we use Theorem~\ref{thm:bulk-deviation} to control the contribution of the bulk eigenvalues, and then Corollary~\ref{cor:upper-bound} to show that the triangle count cannot be determined by $\omega(1)$ largish eigenvalues.
-Bear in mind that we will be applying our eigenvalue LDP to $\E A - A$, where $A$ is the adjacency matrix, because Theorem~\ref{thm:eigenvalue-lpd-Gnm} is for the positive eigenvalues of centered matrices, and we are interested in the negative eigenvalues here.
+Having controlled the bulk eigenvalues, we will use Corollary~\ref{cor:upper-bound} to show that the cycle count cannot be determined by $\omega(1)$ largish eigenvalues.
+Bear in mind that we will be applying our eigenvalue LDP to $\E A - A$, where $A$ is the adjacency matrix, because Theorem~\ref{thm:eigenvalue-lpd-Gnm} is for the positive eigenvalues of centered matrices and we are interested in the negative eigenvalues here.